- Places to Explore

 Athens Restaurant Reviews

 These Athenian landmarks were famous for their wicker chairs that inevitably pinched your bottom, checkered tablecloths covered with butcher paper, wobbly tables that needed coins under one leg, and wine drawn from the barrel and served in small metal carafes.
-Today, some of their clientele have moved up to a popular new restaurant hybrid: the "neo-taverna," which serves traditional fare in surroundings that are more stylish than the usual tavern decor of island posters and wooden figurines; most are located in the up-and-coming industrial-cum-arty districts of central Athens, such as Gazi.
-At the same time, enduring in popularity are the traditional magereika ("cookeries"): humble, no-frills eateries where the food, usually displayed behind glass windows, is cooked grandma's style—it's simple, honest, time-tested, filling comfort (note that some of the best, like Anthos at 10 Kolokotroni street, are only open for lunch).
+Today, some of their clientele have moved up to a popular new restaurant hybrid: the "neo-taverna," which serves traditional fare in surroundings that are more stylish than the usual tavern decor of island posters and wooden figurines; most are located in the up-and-coming industrial-cum-arty districts of central Athens, such as Gazi and Metaxourgeio.
+At the same time, enduring in popularity are the traditional magereika ("cookeries"): humble, no-frills eateries where the food, usually displayed behind glass windows, is cooked Grandma's style—it's simple, honest, time-tested, filling comfort (note that some of the best, like Anthos at 10 Kolokotroni street and Doris at Praxitelous 30, are only open for lunch).
 Even local fast-food chain Goody's has been influenced by this style of cooking and offers a seasonal selection of dishes and salads that emulate home cooking.

 Trends?
-Athens's got 'em.
-On the one hand, there is a marked return to Greek regional cooking, especially Cretan cuisine, widely regarded as one of the healthiest versions of the olive oil-rich Mediterranean diet.
+Athens's got ’em.
+On the one hand, there is a marked return to Greek regional cooking, especially Cretan cuisine, widely regarded as one of the healthiest versions of the olive oil–rich Mediterranean diet.
 On the other hand, Athenians are increasingly eager to explore international flavors.
-In fact, by the time the Olympics premiered in 2004, Athens was on the verge of becoming a suburb of Paris or London.
 With many groundbreaking chefs obsessed with modern nouveau cuisine, there was, for a while, a real danger of some loss of tradition.
 Since then, things have stabilized.
 What saved the day were Greek ingredients: fresh out of the garden and right off the boat, they inspired chefs to get reacquainted with their culinary roots.
 A whole constellation of hip, all-in-one bar-restaurants have emerged, revolving around star chefs and glitterati customers.
 Sleek interior designs, very late-night hours, dedicated DJs, and adjoining lounges full of beautiful people have become Athenian recipes for success.

 Dining, Athens Style

 Taverna culture is all about sharing.
-People often order main meat, fish, or vegetable courses, but often share these, salads, and appetizers with the entire dinner party.
+People often order their own main meat, fish, or vegetable courses, but often share these, salads, and appetizers with the entire dinner party.
 It's a nice alternative to being stuck with just one choice.
 Vegetarians will find some of their best options in the appetizers, though they'd be wise to avoid grill restaurants, where fried potatoes may be their only option.
 Tipping is less strict than in many countries.
 There is a service charge on the bill, but it doesn't necessarily go to the staff, so Athenians often leave a tip of 10%.
 Feel free to request tap water in a pitcher (it's good in Athens) as opposed to bottled water, which may be brought automatically to your table without your request.
 As in most other cosmopolitan cities, dress varies from casual to fancy, according to the establishment.
 Although Athens is informal and none of the restaurants listed here requires a jacket or tie, locals make an effort to look their best when out on the town, so you may feel more comfortable dressing up a bit, especially at more-expensive places.
 After years of swallowing secondhand smoke, the scales are tilting in nonsmokers' favor.
-As of July 2009, smoking is no longer permitted at bars and restaurants.
+Smoking is no longer permitted inside bars and restaurants (though some still allow smoking in their outside areas).
 Some larger establishments, however, are allowed to have special smoking sections.
 It's best to check a restaurant's smoking policy by phone first.
 Children are welcome in most places, but it's best to check in advance for upscale establishments.

 Browse Athens Restaurants